 The new 9-1 GCSE science will be first examined in May 2018.
 This is a radical change from the outgoing GCSE as controlled assessments have been removed and all examinations are at the end of year 11.

-The entirety of year 9 will begin the studying GCSE content and will not separate into combined science and triple science groups until year 10.
+The entirety of year 9 will begin studying the GCSE content and will not separate into triple science groups until year 10.

-Pupils will have the choice to study all three sciences as separate GCSEs.
-This ‘triple science’ course covers all the topics listed in the ‘double award’ above, however, in each topic there is extra subject knowledge.
-In addition, the Physics GCSE includes a topic on Space physics.
+Pupils will study all three sciences as separate GCSEs.
+This ‘triple science’ course covers all the topics listed below:

 The triple science exam papers will be 1h 45m.